grisselfaura/Milestone-First-Project-User-Centric-Frontend-Development/README.md

 In addition other-interested people are able to see colaboration posibilities with the Agronut Perú via the buttons-sections in the "Join us" section.
 They are also able to view the address location of the company via clicking on the map in the footer.

-All links will open in a new tab using 'target="_blank" to an under construction page.
+All links will open in a new tab using 'target="_blank" to an under construction page (currently).
 All links have been manually tested to ensure that they are pointing to the correct destination.

 -This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
 During the testing phase, I realized that ```background-attachment: fixed``` was not compatible with iOS browsers.
 On Chrome and Safari in iOS, the background photos appeared zoomed-in and blurry.
 To fix this, the ```background-attachment: scroll``` property value was added in a media query.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+In addition, the site  was tested via  http://ami.responsivedesign.is/ to review how the project looks and works on different screen sizes.

 Section with interesting bugs or problems discovered during testing:
-- sections not empalming with each others
+- sections not empalming with each others.
-- about us icon losing configuration during responsive
+- about us icon losing configuration during responsive (fixed)
-- H1 tittle does not fit screen on iphone 4 even with media query.
+- H1 tittle does not fit screen on iphone 4 even with media query (fixed).
-- background image for sections no reponsive
+- background image for sections no reponsive (fixed).

 ## Deployment